 Robotic Process Automation (RPA) can play a pivotal role in driving transformation across the telecom industry, bringing greater efficiency to telecommunications functions – from supply chain and operations to enterprise management and customer care.

 With fierce competition from OTTs, many telcos are facing a steep drop in basic communications service revenues, forcing them to reduce OPEX and CAPEX.

 Operators must evolve into digital service providers, reimagining their business models, upgrading network infrastructure and creating next-gen offerings for their customers – fast and at scale.

 Telcos who struggle to meet the demand for high network availability and superior service across all channels face high rates of customer churn and risk losing credibility.

 Telcos must manage several platforms and applications to support multiple products and services.
-This leads to soiled data, disparate services and complex processes all of which may not be integrated.
+This leads to siloed data, disparate services and complex processes all of which may not be integrated.

 Kryon RPA enables telcos to not only reduce opex and capex, but to boost customer responsiveness.
 By streamlining execution of once complex, labor-intensive and time-consuming processes such as billing, data entry, ticket management, and order fulfillment, RPA frees telcos to be more dynamic.

 Telcos using Kryon RPA report achieving: